clojuredocs/guides/articles/ecosystem/java_jdbc/using_ddl.md

 which you can pass to `db-do-commands`.

+`create-table-ddl` also supports a `conditional?` option which can be a simple `Boolean`, which, if `true`, will add `IF NOT EXISTS` before the table name.
+If that syntax doesn't work for your database, you can pass a string that will be used instead.
+If that isn't enough, you can pass a function of two arguments: the first argument will be the table name and the second argument will be the DDL string (this approach is needed for Microsoft SQL Server).

 ### Dropping tables

 Similarly there is a `drop-table-ddl` function which takes a table name and an